nirgeier/katacoda-scenarios/Labs/K8S/02-Namespace/README.md

 ----

 ### Setup Namespace
-- Namespaces are the default way for kubernetes to separate resources.
+- Namespaces are the default way for Kubernetes to separate resources.
 - Using name spaces we can isolate the development since Namespaces do not share anything between them.
     ```sh
     # In this sample `ns-nirg` is the desired name space